 Volunteer Areas of Interest

-Click on the links below to read short descriptions of work done by CAPS volunteers.
+Scroll down to read short descriptions of work done by CAPS volunteers.

-Community Response Operations
+Community Response Operations Descriptions:

 CAPS volunteers are a select, proactive and outgoing group of individuals dedicated to the positive promotion and education about the police and fire departments to the citizens in our community.
 Volunteers staff tables at events such as the Balloon Classic and Spirit of the Springs rallies, and support other speaking requests as needed.

-Internal Support Operations
+Internal Support Operations: